mongodb/mut/README.md

 If you're the sort of person who likes making your tags manually (like Allison):

+1. First, update the version number in pyproject.toml.

-1. Create a tag and push it to master:
+2. Create a tag and push it to master:

    ```shell
    git tag v0.10.3